Rainbow Eye Disorder

 Major Eye Disorders Tested

-• The following specific retinal disorders are tested using both 330-gene and whole exome sequencing
+• The following specific retinal disorders are tested using both 330-gene and whole genome sequencing

-• An additional 1000 disorders (not listed) associated with abnormal retinal morphology are also tested using whole exome sequencing
+• An additional 1000 disorders (not listed) associated with abnormal retinal morphology are also tested using whole genome sequencing

 • Retinitis pigmentosa (RP)